mother-of-all-self-hosting/ansible-role-focalboard/docs/configuring-focalboard.md

 ## Usage

-After running the command for installation, Focalboard becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the Focalboard instance becomes available at the URL specified with `focalboard_hostname` and `focalboard_path_prefix`.
+With the configuration above, the service is hosted at `https://example.com`.

 ## Troubleshooting